eyanoapp/opensigl/docs/en/finance/cost-centers/bhima-step-down-cost-analysis.md

 ## Define Cost Center Allocation Bases

 Choosing an *allocation basis* for each non-revenue department is the next step.
-BHIMA defines several typical allocation bases which can be used as needed.
+OpenSIGL defines several typical allocation bases which can be used as needed.
 It is also possible to define new allocation bases, if needed.
-Here are the *allocation bases* predefined in BHIMA along with some examples of the services (departments) that might use them.
+Here are the *allocation bases* predefined in OpenSIGL along with some examples of the services (departments) that might use them.

 | Name      | Description              | Units         | Could be used by |